Shiyizhuanshi/My_cw/readme.md

 - Execute
 - Memory
 - Writeback

 The register file is written back on the falling edge of the clock, to allow data be written in the first half cycle and read back in the second half cycle.
 At each stage, the registers will have different Program Counter Values.
 We must append the letter F, D, E, M, W to the PC to distinguish where the signal is.

 We will use the same control unit as in the basic single cycle microarchitecture, ensuring that the control signals arrive at the same time as the datapath.

 Hazards?

+We will avoid Hazards through software implementation by using NOPs where needed.